 Monitoring: Slugs vary in size from 3/4 to 1-1/2 inches in length.
 Their color ranges from pale yellow to lavender or purple.
 Slugs feed on a wide-range of greenhouse grown crops at night.
 They use their chewing mouthparts to create holes in leaves and stems.
 Feeding damage from slugs may be confused with caterpillars.
 However, slugs completely consume leaves and stems, whereas caterpillars may leave portions of stems or leaf veins.
 Slugs also leave shiny mucous-like slime trails.

 Lifecycle: The most injurious species is the western flower thrips (WFT).
 They often do considerable damage before they are discovered because thrips are small, multiply rapidly and feed in plant buds in which they can remain undetected.
 WFT also vector Tospoviruses.
 Feeding marks from the rasping mouthparts of thrips appear as white streaks on the leaves.
 Infested new growth may curl under and leaves are often deformed.
 Adult WFT are about 1/16" long, with narrow bodies and fringed wings.
 Females are reddish brown and males are light tan to yellow.
 The wingless immature larval stages are light yellow.
 Female thrips insert eggs (several hundred per female) into plant tissue.
 The tiny yellowish larvae molt twice and feed on plant fluids as they mature.
 Larvae drop off the plant into the soil and pass through two stages, after which adults emerge.
-The egg to adult lifecycle can be completed in 2 to 4 weeks depending upon greenhouse temperature.
+The egg to adult lifecycle can be completed in 2-4 weeks depending upon greenhouse temperature.
 During warmer temperatures development is more rapid than at cooler temperatures.

 Monitoring: Early detection of a thrips infestation is critical for effective management because populations are lower and it is easier to obtain good spray coverage when plant canopies are small.
 Symptoms of their feeding are often not noticed until the damage has occurred.
 Eggplant, tomatoes, leafy greens and peppers are prone to thrips infestations.
 Yellow sticky cards, key plants and indicator plants can be used to detect the onset of an infestation.
 Yellow sticky cards should be placed just above the crop canopy, and near doors, vents and over thrips-sensitive cultivars to monitor their movement.
 The light to medium-blue sticky cards may catch more thrips (and shore flies) than yellow ones.
 However, it is more practical to use yellow cards for general pest monitoring to attract fungus gnats, whiteflies and winged aphids.
 The number of thrips per card should be recorded and graphed weekly to monitor population levels and movement in or out of the greenhouse.
-See section on key plants and indicator plants for more monitoring information.
+See section on key plants and indicator plants (page 58) for more monitoring information.